2017 Marshallese Constitutional Convention election

 Constitutional Convention elections were held in the Marshall Islands on 21 February 2017.

 Background

 A constitutional convention is used in the Marshall Islands to consider proposed constitutional amendments that have been endorsed by the Legislature.
 The convention cannot propose new amendments and can only debate those approved by the parliament.
-Previous conventions had been held in 1977–78, 1989 and 1995.
+Previous conventions had been held in 1977, 1989 and 1995.

-The proposed changes for the 2017 Constitutional Convention included:
+While more were added after the election, the proposed changes for the 2017 Constitutional Convention initially included: